What is your rental criteria?

 No pets of any kind are permitted without written permission of Qwest Property Management, LLC.
 An additional pet fee of $25/month, per pet, will be required for all approved pets.
 No more than 2 pets per property.
 A non-refundable $200.00 pet review inspection fee is due when signing the lease and prior to moving in.
 Management will conduct one on-site pet review inspection during every lease term.
 The initial $200.00 pet review fee collected upfront covers the first pet review inspection during the first lease period.
 Residents will be charged $200.00 per pet review for all ongoing pet review inspections conducted after the initial lease period, and no more than one review will be performed per the initial lease term or any renewed lease term.

-The following pets will not be accepted: Dobermans, Pit Bulls, Stafford-shire Bull Terriers, Chows, Rottweiler, German Shepherds, snakes of any kind, or any animal or creature considered to be "exotic" or a potential liability by Qwest Property Management, LLC.
+The following pets will not be accepted: Dobermans, Pit Bulls, Stafford-shire Bull Terriers, Chows, Rottweiler, German Shepherds, snakes of any kind, or any animal or creature considered to be "exotic" by Qwest Property Management, LLC.
 Restricted pets are not limited to what is listed above.
 Birds, rabbits, or other smaller caged animals, along with fish with tanks that are 3 gallons or larger are also considered pets, and will be subject to all pet costs and pet reviews described above.

 You are required to upload a picture of you with your pet(s) into the rental application when applying.
 Please have the photos ready when you start the online application process.